"Wildland" farming at Lowther Castle Estate

 In an Autumnal mood

-Just been introduced to the work of Ellie Davies, who does these hauntingly beautiful images of trees and Autumn.
+Just been introduced to the work of Ellie Davies, who does these haunting images of trees and Autumn.
 Her work "explores the relationship between landscape and the individual".
-I love the way they are part real and part magical and trigger memories and emotions of being in deep woods surrounded by towering trees.
+I love the way they are part real and part magical.
+They conjure up memories and emotions of being in deep woods surrounded by towering trees.

 http://elliedavies.co.uk/